Thomas Williams Jr.: Early career

 A 23-year-old Williams made his debut as a light heavyweight on November 6, 2010, at the Jaycees Community Center, Waldorf, Maryland against 34-year-old Daniel Shull in a scheduled 4-round bout.
-Williams won via unanimous decision (40-35, 40-35 and 40-36) on all three judges scorecards.
+Williams won via unanimous decision (40–35, 40–35 and 40–35) on all three judges scorecards.
 In 2011, Williams fought a total of five times, winning all of them, his opponents, Bennie Meeks, who Williams beat via first-round TKO, Mark Anderson via points, Lee Lee Pender via 1st-round knockout, Donnie Moore via 1st-round knockout and Reynaldo Rodriguez via 2nd-round knockout.

 Rise up the ranks

-Williams faced his toughest test on November 26, 2013, at the BB&t Center in Sunrise, Florida against former two-time world title challenger Yusaf Mack (31-6-2, 17 KOs) in a scheduled 10-round fight.
-The fight went the distance with Williams winning via unanimous decision, the three judges scored it (99-91, 98-92 & 97-92).
-Williams next fought 32 year old Cornelius White (21-2, 16 KOs) on January 24, 2014, at the Little Creek Casino Resort, Washington for vacant WBO NABO light heavyweight title.
+Williams faced his toughest test on November 26, 2013, at the BB&T Center in Sunrise, Florida against former two-time world title challenger Yusaf Mack (31–6–2, 17 KOs) in a scheduled 10-round fight.
+The fight went the distance with Williams winning via unanimous decision, the three judges scored it (99–91, 98–92 and 97–92).
+Williams next fought 32 year old Cornelius White (21–2, 16 KOs) on January 24, 2014, at the Little Creek Casino Resort, Washington for the vacant WBO NABO light heavyweight title.
 All the action took place in round 1 as Williams was knocked down first; however, Williams recovered and managed to knockdown White twice as the referee waved the fight off after 2 minutes and 49 seconds of round 1.
-On April 24, 2014, Williams defeated Enrique Ornelas (34-6, 22 KOs) via 3rd-round knockout.
+On April 24, 2014, Williams defeated Enrique Ornelas (34–6, 22 KOs) via 3rd-round knockout.

-Williams defended his WBO NABO title against 35 year old Spanish boxer Gabriel Campillo (23-6-1, 10 KOs) on August 1, 2014.
-Williams was ahead on 2 scorecards after 5 rounds (49-46, 49-46 and 47-48), but never came out for round 6, resulting in his first loss as a professional, bringing his record to 17 wins, with 1 loss.
+Williams defended his WBO NABO title against 35 year old Spanish boxer Gabriel Campillo (23–6–1, 10 KOs) on August 1, 2014.
+Williams was ahead on 2 scorecards after 5 rounds (49–46, 49–46 and 47–48), but never came out for round 6, resulting in his first loss as a professional, bringing his record to 17 wins, with 1 loss.
 This fight was also an IBF Eliminator for the #2 spot.
 Following his loss against Campillo, Williams reached out to famed boxing trainer and commentator, Theodore "Teddy" Atlas, and received advice that the test of a man and of a champion is, "...what you do after this, what you learn from this, [and] what you do from this moment on."
 This advice was not lost on Williams.

 Williams fought four months later in December against experienced 35-year-old Michael Gbenga at UIC Pavilion in Chicago.
 The fight went a full 10 rounds as Williams was announced the winner unanimously 98–91 on all three scorecards.
-After 11 months hiatus, Williams returned to the ring in November 2015 at the Beau Rivage Resort & Casino, Biloxi, Mississippi against Umberto Savigne (12-2, 9 KOs).
-Savigne and Williams were both knocked down in round one.
+After an 11 months hiatus, Williams returned to the ring in November 2015 at the Beau Rivage Resort & Casino, Biloxi, Mississippi against Umberto Savigne (12–2, 9 KOs).
+Savigne and Williams were both knocked down in the first round.
 Savigne was down again in round 2 as referee Keith Hughes waved the fight off.